faranalytics/dialog/examples/custom_twilio_voip_openai_agent/README.md

-# Custom Twilio VoIP + OpenAI Agent
+# Custom Twilio VoIP, Deepgram STT, Cartesia TTS, and OpenAI Agent

 In this example you will subclass an `OpenAIAgent` to add custom behavior (e.g., history handling).
 You will run a `TwilioGateway`.
 Your agent will be configured with a `DeepgramSTT` component and a `CartesiaTTS` component.